Fleekshot/fps/README.md

 5. Optionally bake lighting to achieve smoother shadows and performance in static areas.

 By following these steps and using the included scripts, you will have a basic FPS sandbox environment ready for further expansion.

+## Web Version
+A simple browser-based demo is provided in `index.html`.
+Open this file in any modern WebGL-enabled browser.
+Use `WASD` to move, the mouse to look around, and click to shoot.
+Reload with `R` when you run out of ammo.
+Targets are red cubes that can be destroyed.
+For the pointer lock controls to work correctly, you may need to serve the file via a local web server (e.g., `npx serve`).